aspose-cells/Aspose.Cells-Doc-md/arabic/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-1/_index.ar.md

 {{% alert color="primary" %}}

-لا تنس تسجيل الحدث في GridWeb control<acw:gridweb OnBeforeColumnFilter="GridWeb1_ColumnFilter"/>
+Do not forget to register the event to GridWeb control <acw:gridweb OnBeforeColumnFilter="GridWeb1_ColumnFilter"/>

 {{% /alert %}}